krebisz/DataAnalyser/documents/Project Bible.md

 Constraints:

-Derived metrics MUST have their own canonical identity
+- Derived metrics MUST have their own canonical identity

-Derived metrics MUST declare dimension, unit, and provenance
+- Derived metrics MUST declare dimension, unit, and provenance

-Source identities are never altered or overridden
+- Source identities are never altered or overridden

-No derived metric may be instantiated implicitly or heuristically
+No derived metric may be instantiated implicitly or heuristically.

 Derived identities may be ephemeral (session-scoped) or persistent.
 In all cases, identity creation must be explicit, reviewable, and reversible.

 Analytical or structural systems may suggest derived identities but MUST NOT promote them without explicit declaration.

+---

-Appendix C. Contract-First Semantic Compression (Non-Binding)
+## Appendix C. Contract-First Semantic Compression (Non-Binding)

 Additive Appendix — explanatory only.